nehcgnak/CrackingMachineLearningInterview/README.md

 #### What is Language Modelling(LM), give examples?

-#### Define Named Entity recognition?
+#### Define named entity recognition?
 Give some usecases where it can come in handy?